Ayma-n/cs33-debugging-fall24/README.md

 =================== Running strncmp Tests. ===================
 strncmp: Passed 10 tests, Failed 0 tests | 100.000000%
 ```
 In the function's current state, 3 of the 10 tests are failing.
-Note that these tests are certainly not exhaustive, so please make sure to write some of your own to ensure the funciton is working as expected.
+Note that these tests are certainly not exhaustive, so please make sure to write some of your own to ensure the function is working as expected.

 **Please write up 2 explanations:**
 1. If a student posted this on Ed, what would your response be?
 The goal is to lead them to find their own way to the answer.
 You don't want to give the bug away point-blank.